phoenix-rtos/phoenix-rtos-doc/usb/usbhost.md

 The USB Host stack allows using different types and multiple instances of HCDs.
 It provides generic types `hcd_t` and `hcd_ops_t`.
-Specific drivers for different types of HCDs such as `ehci`, `ohci` etc. are a part of the `phoenix-rtos-devices` repository in the form of a static library named, e.g. `libusbehci`.
+Specific drivers for different types of HCDs such as `ehci`, `ohci` etc. are a part of the `feniks-rtos-devices` repository in the form of a static library named, e.g. `libusbehci`.
 When building the USB Host stack, one should set the environmental variable `USB_HCD_LIBS` to an appropriate value denoting host controllers available on the platform.
 Each Host Controller driver library should register its `hcd_ops_t` instance using a GCC constructor.
 It allows the USB Host stack to communicate with an HCD driver using callbacks within a `hcd_ops_t`